 Just two leader knots?
-Yes, there're are plenty more but two is all you need - one for joining lines of different materials and diameters, and another for similar line types and diameters.
+Yes, there're are plenty more but two is all you need - one for joining lines of different materials and diameters, and another for similar line types and diameters

-There are two basic types of leader - one is a strong shock leader, required to withstand the high shock loads of casting, and the other is a hard-wearing leader required to resist abrasion or the teeth of predatory fish.
+There are two basic types of leader - one is a strong shock leader, required to withstand the high shock loads of casting.
+This often involves connecting lines of diffent types and diameters, such as braid mainline to a mono or fluorocarbon leader.

 For example:~